-The tendency of parents naming their typical sons or daughters as trustees of the special needs trust presents special concern.
+The tendency of parents naming their non-disabled sons or daughters as trustees of the special needs trust present special concern.
 While the trustee may have a close bond with the beneficiary/sibling, know the child best and be familiar with the circumstances of the beneficiary, the trustee may lack the objectivity that a disinterested trustee can bring in making distributions.
 When a sibling is named as trustee and is also a remainderman, there is also an inherent and obvious conflict of interest.

 In addition to the conflict of interest, many siblings or family members do not have the financial expertise to manage a large sum of money.
 Family members may be better suited for the role of trust advisor or trust protector.
-An alternative to a family member as trustee of a small trust may be one of the nonprofit organizations in Massachusetts that manage pooled special needs trusts.
-If the estate is large enough, a professional trustee, a bank or another corporate fiduciary is appropriate.
-At the very least, if the parents still want a sibling to serve as a trustee, it is prudent to consider an objective professional co-trustee to serve along with the family member.
-This co-trustee should have the financial expertise as well as the knowledge of government benefits that the sibling may lack.
+An alternative to a family member as trustee of a small trust may be one of the non profit organizations in Massachusetts which manage pooled special needs trusts.
+If the estate is large enough a professional trustee, a bank or other corporate fiduciary is appropriate.
+At the very least if the parents still want a sibling to serve as a trustee, it is prudent to consider an objective professional co-trustee to serve along with the family member.
+This co-trustee should have the financial expertise as well as knowledge of government benefits that the sibling may lack.

-MANAGING THE FIRST PARTY OR SELF SETTLED SPECIAL NEEDS TRUST First party funded trusts-(d)(4)(A) (individual) and (d)(4)(C) (pooled) trusts with its terms.
-It is critical that the trustee identify whether the trust is a first party or third party special needs trust.
+MANAGING THE FIRST PARTY OR SELF-FUNDED SPECIAL NEEDS TRUST

+First party funded trusts - (d)(4)(A) and (d)(4)(C) trusts.

+As stated prior, the trustee has a duty to read the trust and become familiar with its trust's terms.
+It is critical that the trustee identify if the trust is a first party or third party special needs trust.
-As previously stated, the trustee has a duty to read the trust and become familiar

 The reporting, accounting, distribution and termination requirements will differ for first party trusts.
-If the trust is a first party trust, the trustee has the same loyalties and obligations cited earlier to the beneficiary and named remaindermen.
+If the trust is a first party trust, the trustee has the same loyalties and obligations cited above to the beneficiary and named remaindermen.
 In a first party special needs trust, the trustee also has a responsibility to the trust's primary creditor (the state or states that provided Medicaid funded services to the beneficiary) and to not waste the assets held in the trust.
 If the trustee of a first party trust cannot properly account for all the distributions made from the trust, he or she may be held personally liable to refund the state for the cost of Medicaid funded care.
-It is important to remember that the sole benefit rule only applies to a first party funded trust.
+It is important to remember that the 'sole benefit' rule only applies to a first party funded trust.